awinogrodzki/loform/README.md

 And if the input wasn't checked, you wouldn't get any data.

-This means, that marked checkbox has value of `accepted` and `checked attribute` set to `true`, while unmarked checkbox has value of `undefined` and `checked attribute` set to `false`.
-This logic is unnecessarily complicated and neglects existence of a boolean type.
+This means, that marked checkbox has a value of `accepted` and `checked attribute` set to `true`, while unmarked checkbox has a value of `undefined` and `checked attribute` set to `false`.
+This logic is unnecessarily complicated and neglects the existence of a boolean type.
 Infact, you can recreate this logic in loform with the following ComplicatedCheckbox component:

 ```javascript
 import React from 'react';